Popular Q&A: Curiosities

 Posted By Robyn Hughes, ND

 Bunions are often considered to be a female-specific foot problem, but the truth is, these deformities frequently occur in people of all genders and ages (apart from the very youngest in our society, at least until conventional footwear is adopted).
 For women who wear high-heeled footwear frequently throughout their life, the likelihood of developing a bunion is quite high.
-However, due...
+However, due to the flawed shape and construction of modern shoes,...
 Read more

 How Do I Put on Vibram FiveFingers?